bt3gl/building_blog/content/natas_wargames.md

 SELECT * from users where username="admin" and password="pass" OR "1"="1"
 ```

-Now, we just need to add stuff before OR!
+Now, we need to add stuff before OR!

 When we craft the right URL, we keep in mind that whitespace will be translated to *%20* and **""** will be translated to *%22*.